Balaji-02/markdown_toc/README.md

 ## Introduction

-In this guide, we'll walk through the process of setting up a Continuous Integration and Continuous Deployment (CI/CD) pipeline using GitHub Actions to automatically generate a table of contents for your Markdown documentation file.
+In this guide, we'll walk through the process of setting up a Continuous Integration and Continuous Deployment (CI/CD) pipeline using GitHub Actions to automatically generate a table of contents for your Markdown documentation files.

 ## Prerequisites